About Amos House

 Meeting the needs of our communities.

-A family in our Mother Child Program enjoying the sunshine in the yard.
+A family in our Mother Child Program enjoying the sunshine in the yar

-As we head into the next five years of our growth we are focusing our efforts on building a new community center that will consist of a new dining hall, social services offices, and classrooms for our all of our education and training programs.
-This new space will allow us to meet the changing needs of our community as we continue to fulfill the mission of our campaign, building… and rebuilding Lives.
+After over 5 years of hard work, in 2016 we moved into our new community center.
+This new facility – with its 29,000 square feet, consists of a new dining hall, social services offices, and classrooms for all of our education and training programs.
+This new space has allowed us to meet the changing needs of our community as we continue to fulfill the mission of our campaign, building… and rebuilding Lives.

 Today Amos House is a leading social service agency in Rhode Island, managing the largest soup kitchen in the state, providing social services to over 15,000 people a year and housing nearly 165 men, women and children a night.
 More than 500 adults have graduated from its training programs.